 Apple does not require an internet connection or cellular data because it uses NFC technology to complete payment transactions.
 However, you cannot review your latest payment transactions until you’ve reconnected to Wi-Fi or a strong signal again.

 Also, making an in-app or online purchase requires a good internet connection.

-Google Pay also uses NFC technology but requires an internet connection to download token keys.
+Does Google Pay work without internet?
+While Google Pay also uses NFC technology, it requires an internet connection to download token keys.
 If you’ve run out of token keys, the app must reconnect to the internet before your next purchase.
 In addition, Google Pay may experience a slight delay while renewing token keys.